jkp53/shopping-cart/README.md

   2. Click on the newly created service account from the "Service Accounts" section, and click "Add Key" to create a new "JSON" credentials file for that service account.
 Download the resulting .json file (this might happen automatically).
   3. Rename the file "google-credentials.json".
 Then move a copy of the credentials file into your project repository, into a subdirectory called "auth".
 Note its filepath; it should look something like "auth/google-credentials.json".

-Finally, before committing, add the credentials filepath to your repository's '.gitignore' file to ensure it does not get tracked in version control or uploaded to GitHub:
+Add the credentials filepath to your repository's '.gitignore' file to ensure it does not get tracked in version control or uploaded to GitHub:

 ```sh
 auth/google-credentials.json